 From the movement against the Iraq War that began in 2002 to the immigrant rights protests of 2006, Occupy Wall Street, protests against police brutality, and the Bernie Sanders campaign of 2016, the last decade-and-a-half in the United States has been marked by increasingly large mobilizations and rising class consciousness.
 In the process — and under the pressure of a capitalist system that is more rapacious than ever before — a new generation of organizers have come to the conclusion that it is time to move beyond capitalism.

 But the good news doesn’t stop there.
-For the first time in more than forty years the left has started to organize itself into large political organizations.
+For the first time in more than 40 years, the Left has started to organize itself into large political organizations.
 We have finally begun to shed our mistaken commitment to an “anarcho-liberal” approach to politics, one best summed up by the baffling mantra popular in the 1990s that we can “change the world without taking power.”
-Our new left is proudly socialist and committed to building movements and fighting for a political revolution that directly challenges the power that the capitalist class has over the state.
+Our new Left is proudly socialist and committed to building movements and fighting for a political revolution that directly challenges the power that the capitalist class has over the state.
 And at the front of this rebirth of socialist politics in the United States is the Democratic Socialists of America (DSA).

 With this new socialist wave come new challenges.
 Key among them is articulating a vision of democratic socialist politics fit for the 21st century.
 How do we connect fights for reforms to our long-term vision for socialist transformation?
 How do we combine movement and electoral work?
 What is the relationship between the essential struggles against racial, national, gender, and other oppressions and the struggle against capitalist exploitation?
 How does internal democracy work in a big organization like DSA?